Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: Obviously from there I learned about the company, what my role would be, etc.

-JAMES S: I assumed they found you to be a good fit and offered you the role… did you take the position right away?
+I assumed they found you to be a good fit and offered you the role… did you take the position right away?

 MELISSA: The job was extremely appealing.
 The pay was more than generous, the hours were flexible and it was everything I needed in my life at the time.
 The thing that stuck with me was the workplace vibe which was very laid back and cool.
 I remember everybody Michael introduced me to that day was super friendly and as a company, it felt like a unique opportunity for me.
 So obviously, I did say “yes'' to the job and I distinctly remember setting the start date for like two weeks as I needed to put in a notice with my old job.

-JAMES S: Did you move from home to start this new design job?
+Did you move from home to start this new design job?

 MELISSA: Yes I did.
 It was the first and last time I resettled for a career.
 The staff was very accommodating with the transition and even helped me locate an affordable place to rent nearby.
 I actually still live at that same loft these days.
 It’s not huge but there’s enough room for my cat Penny who's a super cool American Bobtail.
 Some people think Bobtails are boring but they never met my yellow tailed scrappy fellow.
 As far as work, I’m conveniently located about fifteen minutes from the office.
 I take the bus every morning and usually grab a coffee at latte at Starbucks on my way in.
 They have coffee in the break room.
 It’s good just not THAT good.
 “Don’t tell Michael, I said that” she replied.